Young KINGs of Climate

 But Bulmash, a vivacious spoken-word poet from New Jersey and new member of Utah’s KING campaign, has fallen in love.
 She says this is why she risked arrest here last June, when she and 40 others built a permaculture berm directly on the tar sands strip mine, planting the denuded land with native grasses and sagebrush.

-Arresting officers appeared genuinely perplexed by the busy gardeners singing this movement’s anthem:
+Arresting officers appeared genuinely perplexed by the KINGs singing this movement’s anthem:

 Bulmash sang these same words with me in May, while disrupting a Bureau of Land Management auction in Salt Lake City, where fossil fuel companies bid on vast tracts of public land.
 The police who dragged us away didn’t seem to fully appreciate our four-part harmony.